zarigata/PoorCraft/docs/MANUAL_TESTING_GUIDE.md

 - [ ] UI scales correctly on window resize (see [Window Resize Testing](#window-resize-testing) for scenarios)
 - [ ] **Settings menu scrolling** – Populate settings with multiple sections, scroll via wheel and drag the scrollbar.
 Confirm options stay aligned and clicks only affect visible rows.
 - [ ] **Window resize handling** – Resize the window to minimum and maximum supported sizes.
 Ensure scroll containers and overlays reposition correctly with no clipped controls or misaligned hit targets.

+#### 3D Block Preview Rendering
+- [ ] Open the inventory, hover items that show 3D previews, then close with `E`.
+Immediately open the pause menu and verify all UI elements are fully visible (no clipping or blank screens).
+- [ ] Open and close the inventory repeatedly (10x).
+Confirm previews render consistently and the rest of the UI remains stable.
+- [ ] Trigger multiple preview tooltips in different menus (inventory, crafting, creative tabs).
+Confirm no blue background or missing UI elements appear afterwards.

 ### Console Commands
 - [ ] `/help` shows command list